 You also might want the help of the best travel guidebooks for the Monterey Bay area: (click on the image for the link to the book)

-Here are my 30 things to do around Monterey Bay, but I’d love to hear yours!
+Here are my 30 things to do in Monterey Bay Area, but I’d love to hear yours!
 I’ve included suggestions of where to go, eat and stay in the Monterey Bay area: Monterey, Pacific Grove, Carmel, Carmel Valley and Big Sur.
 Additional resources are listed at the bottom of this post.

 What to do in Monterey:

 The Monterey Bay Aquarium is one of the best aquariums in the U.S., and its focus on education and conservation make it especially worthy of a visit.
 The aquarium is known for its location–right on the Monterey Bay with views of sea otters and seals from the aquarium’s windows, the sea otter exhibit, the giant kelp forest (reflecting what’s in the waters of the bay) and its special exhibitions that currently includes a show of cephalopods.
 With many interactive exhibits, it’s also a great place for children.

 The aquarium entrance is expensive–check with your accommodations to see if they have passes, but also know that the entrance fees support the aquarium’s important conservation work.

 Insider’s tip: Add on a private one-hour tour.
 I took one of these as a guest of the aquarium and was blown away by the guide, who was both knowledgeable and interesting, and how fun it was to go behind the scenes of the aquarium.
 Highly recommended, especially for families!